Client Services Agreement

 11.3.
 Disclaimers.
 Your use of the Services is entirely at Your own risk.
 Scoir is not in the business of providing student counselling, college guidance, or any other professional services or advice.
 The Services is provided "AS IS" and on an “AS AVAILABLE” basis.
 TO THE MAXIMUM EXTENT PERMITTED BY APPLICABLE LAW, SCOIR DISCLAIMS ALL WARRANTIES, EXPRESS OR IMPLIED, INCLUDING ANY WARRANTIES OF FITNESS FOR A PARTICULAR PURPOSE, MERCHANTABILITY, NON-INFRINGEMENT, OR THE ACCURACY, RELIABILITY, QUALITY OF ANY CONTENT, DATA OR INFORMATION IN OR LINKED TO THE SERVICE.
 EACH PARTY DISCLAIMS ALL LIABILITY AND INDEMNIFICATION OBLIGATIONS FOR ANY HARM OR DAMAGES CAUSED BY ANY THIRD-PARTY HOSTING PROVIDERS.
 SCOIR DOES NOT WARRANT THAT THE SERVICE WILL BE COMPLETELY SECURE, FREE FROM BUGS, VIRUSES, INTERRUPTION, ERRORS, THEFT OR DESTRUCTION.

 12.1.
 Indemnification by Us.
-To the fullest extent permited by law, We will defend You against any claim, demand, suit or proceeding made or brought against You by a third party alleging that any Services infringes or misappropriates such third party’s Intellectual Property Rights (a “Claim Against You”), and will indemnify You from any damages, attorney fees and costs finally awarded against You as a result of, or for amounts paid by You under a settlement approved by Us in writing of, a Claim Against You, provided You (i) promptly give Us written notice of the Claim Against You, (ii) give Us sole control of the defense and settlement of the Claim Against You (except that We may not settle any Claim Against You unless it unconditionally releases You of all liability), and (iii) give Us all reasonable assistance, at Our expense.
+To the fullest extent permitted by law, We will defend You against any claim, demand, suit or proceeding made or brought against You by a third party alleging that any Services infringes or misappropriates such third party’s Intellectual Property Rights or alleging that We illegally or improperly disclosed Data in violation of this Agreement (a “Claim Against You”), and will indemnify You from any damages, attorney fees and costs finally awarded against You as a result of, or for amounts paid by You under a settlement approved by Us in writing of, a Claim Against You, provided You (i) promptly give Us written notice of the Claim Against You, (ii) give Us sole control of the defense and settlement of the Claim Against You (except that We may not settle any Claim Against You unless it unconditionally releases You of all liability), and (iii) give Us all reasonable assistance, at Our expense.
 If We receive information about an infringement or misappropriation claim related to a Services, We may in Our discretion and at no cost to You (a) modify the Services so that they are no longer claimed to infringe or misappropriate, without breaching Our warranties above, (b) obtain a license for Your continued use of that Services in accordance with this Agreement, or (c) terminate Your use for that Services upon 30 days’ written notice and refund You any prepaid fees covering the remainder of the term then in effect.
 The above defense and indemnification obligations do not apply to the extent a Claim Against You arises from Data, a third-party application provisioned by You, or Your use of the Services in violation of this Agreement or applicable Order Forms.

 12.2.
 Indemnification by You.
 To the fullest extent permited by law, You will defend Scoir against any claim, demand, suit or proceeding made or brought against Us by a third party alleging that any of Your Data infringes or misappropriates such third party’s intellectual property rights, or arising from Your use of the Services or Content in violation of the Agreement, Order Form or applicable law (each a “Claim Against Us”), and You will indemnify Us from any damages, attorney fees and costs finally awarded against Us as a result of, or for any amounts paid by Us under a settlement approved by You in writing of, a Claim Against Us, provided We (i) promptly give You written notice of the Claim Against Us, (ii) give You sole control of the defense and settlement of the Claim Against Us (except that You may not settle any Claim Against Us unless it unconditionally releases Us of all liability), and (iii) give You all reasonable assistance, at Your expense.